 #1 The default approach to sales forecasting is ‘top-down’

-First, the historical performance of the business over the last few years (‘We’ve grown roughly 10% year on year over the last three years, so let’s target sales with 10% growth again’) or second, the executive, or senior leadership have lofty growth ambitions for the business aligned to the 3- or 5-year plan and set a target which is cascaded to sales teams with the message ‘This is what you need to deliver’.
+Second, executive or senior leadership has lofty growth ambitions for the business aligned to the 3- or 5-year plan and sets a target cascaded to sales teams with the message… ‘This is what you need to deliver’.

 Simply put, the sales targets come from the top.

-The types of questions you’ll ask using a top down approach to your sales forecasting include…
+The types of questions you’ll ask using a top-down approach to your sales forecasting and planning include…

 And taking into account external factors that will influence your thinking…

-You probably recognise it because it is by far the most commonly used approach to sales forecasting and planning.
+You may recognise it because it is the most commonly used sales forecasting and planning approach.

-You see there is one significant, but obvious risk.
-Namely the mismatch between what the top ‘think’ can be delivered versus what can ‘actually’ be delivered.
+While top-down planning is undoubtedly part of the sales forecasting process, resist implementing this approach in isolation.
+There is one significant but noticeable risk: the mismatch between what the top ‘think’ can be delivered and what can ‘actually’ be delivered.

-Now, there might be a gap or tension in the middle ground between the top down aspirations and what the bottom up approach is saying can realistically be delivered.
-However, it is better to have the discussion in early part of the year (preferably at the beginning!) as part of a proactive planning discussion, than to have it when it usually happens in a business: six months or even nine months into the year when you’re already scarily behind on the numbers, on the back foot, and trying to play catch up.
+There might be a gap or tension in the middle ground between the top-down aspirations and the bottom-up reality.
+However, it is better to have the discussion in the early part of the year (preferably at the beginning) as part of a proactive planning discussion than to have it when it usually happens in a business: six months or even nine months into the year when you’re already scarily behind on the numbers, on the back foot, and trying to play catch up.

-This is where the formula and science comes in and you start to build an accurate picture of what is going to happen in the middle ground of your top down/bottom up approach.
+This is where the formula and science come in.
+You build an accurate picture of what will happen in the middle ground between your top-down AND bottom-up approaches.

-#3 Your sales forecasting needs science behind it
+#3 Your sales forecasting and planning needs science behind it

-Understanding your numbers is imperative in your sales forecasting and planning so let me share this example to bring it to life…
+Understanding your numbers is imperative in your sales forecasting and planning.
+Here’s an example to illustrate.

 The numbers (£s) in our example